-With the recent news that Beijing has won the race to host the 2022 Winter Olympics, it got us thinking about how much people know about the winter edition of the Olympics.
+With the opening of the 2018 Pyeongchang Games imminent, it got us wondering about how much we really know about the winter version of the Olympics.

 It is fair to say that the majority of people will be more familiar with the different disciplines in the summer games than they are the events in the winter games, which is a bit of a surprise considering the Winter Olympics is one of the biggest sporting events in the world – 88 nations qualified to compete in the last Winter Olympic Games in Sochi in 2014.

 To really enjoy the games, you need to brush up on the different disciplines that are in the Winter Games.
 This is why we have asked the specialists at Mad Dog Ski, an independent travel guide website for popular ski resorts, and British Ski and Snowboard to tell us about the different Alpine Skiing, Freestyle skiing and snowboarding events, as well as explain the Biathlon, Cross Country Skiing, Nordic Combined and Ski jumping disciplines.

 Image credit: Delancey British Alpine Ski Championships

 Alpine combined includes both speed and slalom ski racing events, and the winner is the skier with the fastest aggregate time.

 Of all the alpine ski racing disciplines, downhill is the one that focuses most on pure speed, and speeds of up to 130km/h can be reached.
 Skiers tuck in and weather various dips and turns along the course, and many of these fast courses become famous in their own right.

 Giant slalom is considered a technical event, as opposed to the speed events of downhill and Super-G. Skiers race down a course of poles set further apart than in slalom, and reach speeds of around 40km/h.